The path minimises the average size of a connected induced subgraph: Proof

 Finally, if $\abs{\nxy'}=1$ then, by Claim \ref{clm:high-tops}, either $\nxy'=\{(R_{i_X},\text{red})\}$ or $\nxy'=\{(S_{j_X},\text{blue})\}$; assume without loss of generality the former.
 Since $\ell((R_{i_X},\text{red}))=i_X$, we have

 again using AM--GM and $i_X<j_X$.
 This completes the proof of the claim.\end{poc}

 We next combine the high and normal tops.
 By Claim \ref{clm:high-tops}, if $(T,c)\in\mathcal H$ then both $(T,\text{red})$ and $(T,\text{blue})$ are in $\mathcal H$.
 Furthermore, the red and blue paths from $T$ both include some connected set $X$ at distance $1$ from $P$ (where possibly $X=T$), since the paths coincide at least until reaching $X$.
-We refer to this set as the ``extension'' of the top $(T,c)$, and denote it by $\ext((T,c))$.
+We refer to this set as the ``extension'' $\ext((T,c))$.
 Note that every connected set $X$ satisfying $d(X,V(P))=1$ is the extension of exactly two high tops, since it lies on one path of each colour.

 Since the distance reduces at each step, and $d(T,V(P))\leq n-\abs{V(P)}$, the length of the path from $T$ to $X$ is at most $n-\ell-2$.
 Now the red path proceeds through $X\cup\{v_{i_X}\}$, $X\cup\{v_{i_X},v_{i_X-1}\}$, and so on down to $X\cup\{v_{i_X},v_{i_X-1},\ldots,v_0\}$, so $\ell((T,\text{red}))\leq n-\ell-1+i_X$.
 Similarly, $\ell((T,\text{blue}))\leq n-\ell-1+(\ell-j_X)=n-1-j_X$.